AbeHandler/website/_posts/2025-8-19-dsr-theory.md

 Another common strategy was to use a "kernel theory" to guide the development of an artifact.
 A kernel theory is a description of reality which informs prescriptive principles about how to build an artifact.

 This strategy is probably the most well developed approach in the design science literature.
-It seems to come from (Walls et al., 1992), who formally articulated some of differences between classical business "theory" (Dubin, 1978) and "theory" in a goal-oriented DSR context.
+It seems to come from Walls et al. (1992), who formally articulated some of differences between classical business "theory" (Dubin, 1978) and "theory" in a goal-oriented DSR context.

 Li et al. (2024), Wambsganss et al.(2024) and Liu et al. (2025) each use a kernel theory.
 For example, Li et al. (2024) use a theory of how people learn ("cognitive load theory") to inform the development of educational software.